Bolivia Adventure

 This village is the gate to a remote geological area in the mountains near the Bolivian-Argentina border — Ciudad de Roma (Rome’s ruins) with endless photographic potential.

-Lodging — camping
+Lodging — refugee in Guadalupe

 Day 7